rnolden2/imagine-by-lai/README.md

 # Imagine AI Storybook

-This project is a personal project I created for my daughter to help her daily 10 min read goal for school.
+This project is a personal project I created for my daughter to help her complete her daily 10 min reading goal for school.
 I wanted to allow her to use her imagination and create stories that she would love to read.
+I also wanted to enable her to see herself in every story she reads showing the possibilities are endless.

 ## Core Features